usf-cs315-s25/usf-cs315-s25.github.io/_assignments/lab02.md

 ## Rubric

-1. 100 points as shown by autograder running on ubuntu/riscv64
+1. 100 points as shown by autograder running on a beagle riscv64 host